git/git.github.io/rev_news/drafts/edition-66.md

   >
   >         comments 2020.04.12 ng

-  Peff responded that he can't think of a way to do what you want just a regex, and that currently [Git supports similar feature only in `git grep`](https://public-inbox.org/git/20200717063324.GB1179001@coredump.intra.peff.net/):
+  Peff responded that he can't think of a way to achieve that just using a regex, and that currently [Git supports similar feature only in `git grep`](https://public-inbox.org/git/20200717063324.GB1179001@coredump.intra.peff.net/):

   > The natural thing to me would be the equivalent of: